MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 Configuration of MAM Tunnel for iOS requires the following steps:

+### Configure a trusted certificate profile

+MAM for Tunnel requires a *trusted certificate profile* for apps that use Tunnel for MAM will connect to an on-premises resource protected by an SSL/TLS certificate issued by an on-premises or private certificate authority (CA).
+If your apps don't require this type of connection, you can skip this section and skip the addition of a trusted certificate profile to the app configuration policy.

+A trusted certificate profile is required to establish a chain of trust with your on-premises infrastructure and allows the device to trust the certificate that's used by the on-premises web or application server, ensuring secure communication between the app and the server.

+Tunnel for MAM uses the public-key certificate payload contained in the Intune trusted certificate profile but doesn’t require the profile be assigned to any Azure AD user or device groups.
+As a result, a trusted certificate profile for any platform can be used.
+This means that an iOS device can use a trusted certificate profile for Android, iOS, or Windows to meet this requirement.

+During configuration of the app configuration profile for an app that will use Tunnel for MAM, you select the certificate profile that will be used.
+For information on configuring these profiles, see [Trusted root certificate profiles for Microsoft Intune](../protect/certificates-trusted-root.md).

 ### Configure an app configuration policy

 Create an app configuration policy for apps that will use Tunnel for MAM.
-This policy configures an app to support identity-switch, providing the ability to automatically connect the VPN Tunnel when signing-in or switching to a Microsoft "Work or school" account, and automatically disconnect the VPN tunnel when switching to a Microsoft personal account.
+This policy configures an app to support identity-switch and provides the ability to automatically connect the VPN Tunnel when signing-in or switching to a Microsoft "Work or school" account, and automatically disconnect the VPN tunnel when switching to a Microsoft personal account.

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **Apps** > **App Configuration polices** > **Add** > **Managed Apps**.

 2. On the *Basics* tab, enter a *Name* for the policy and a *Description* (optional).

-3. For LOB apps, click on Select custom apps to open the *Select apps to target* pane., then on the *Select apps to target* pane:
+3. For LOB apps, click on **+ Select custom apps** to open the *Select apps to target* pane.
+On the *Select apps to target* pane:

    1. For *Bundle or Package ID*, specify the LOB apps Bundle ID
-   1. For *Platform*, select **iOS/iPadOS*, and then click **Add**.
+   1. For *Platform*, select **iOS/iPadOS**, and then select **Add**.
    1. Select the app you just added, and then **Select**.

    > [!NOTE]